Updated May 2023

 And administrative assistant is just one of many jobs available for people trained in the right office skills.

 In this post, we’ll explore four different administrative assistant careers.
-We’ll break down each role, responsibilities, and the average salary for each position in Winnipeg.
+We’ll break down each role, responsibilities, and the average salary for each position.

 At the end of the post, we'll cover training requirements to become an admin assistant and links to learn more.
 Let's get started.